132420233-myseneca/CAA-Azure-Project/checkpoint5/Readme.md

 | FORWARD| 2   | REJECT | all  | --  | anywhere  | anywhere    | reject-with icmp-host-prohibited |
 | FORWARD| 3   | DROP   | tcp  | --  | anywhere  | anywhere    | tcp dpt:ssh                |
 | OUTPUT |     | ACCEPT | all  | --  | anywhere  | anywhere    |                            |

+5) We run the command `hostname` to get the hostnames of our virtual machines